Antigua and BarbudaOfficial Name: Antigua and Barbuda

 Entry, Exit & Visa Requirements

-HIV/AIDS entry restrictions may exist for visitors and foreign residents of Antigua and Barbuda.
-Please verify the requirements with the Embassy of Antigua and Barbuda before you travel.
+HIV/AIDS: Some HIV/AIDS entry restrictions exist.
+Please contact the Embassy of Antigua and Barbuda before you travel.

 Safety and Security